I dislike the phrase "I don't have time for...".

 Mostly, while my husband works his unusual schedule, I am also pursuing my dream, of working for myself and of trying to generate income from my creative ideas.
 I knit and sew and illustrate and work on this website.
 When I'm lucky, I can do those things and also exercise and maybe even cook a little bit.

 If I had a TV, it is possible that I would lose several or more hours per week.
 If I went out at night, I would lose both time with my son and creative time, while spending even more money on child care.
-My twenty or thirty work hours are only possible because I work through his weekend naps and my weekday lunches.
+My twenty or thirty weekly work hours are only possible because I work through his weekend naps and my weekday lunches.
 I don't go out at night, and I am willing to wake up early to start the day before my son wakes up.
-I don't make time for Facebook, TV, movies, or other activities that I find unsatisfying.
+I don't use time for Facebook, TV, movies, or other activities that I find unsatisfying.
 Every minute and every hour is a choice.
 Of course I want to see more people, be more social, engage in more cultural happenings around me.
 But I don't want that more than I want to pursue these ideas brewing in my mind.

 I don't have time to be creative, I make time to be creative.